Île rurale fleuve champs vergers campagne paysage

 Saint-Jean

-Saint-Jean is the best-preserved village on the island, with its 17th and 18th-century Canadian houses lined along the river.
-The Mauvide-Genest manor, one of Quebec's oldest seigniorial residences, is located here and can be visited during the season.
+Saint-Jean is the best-preserved village on the island, with its 17th and 18th-century Canadian houses lined up along the river.
+The Mauvide-Genest manor, one of Quebec's oldest seigneurial homes, is located there and open for visits in season.

 ❖ Village 4